RihabFekii/PySpark-AI-service-data-processing-NiFi/Nifi/Readme.md

 # Data transformation and persistence with Apache NiFi

+This part of the project demostrates how to:

+- subscribe to changes of a data set in the Orion Context Broker to get a notification and an updated dataset with every change
-This part of the project demostrates how to transform data in NGSI-LD fomat to CSV and save the collected CSV dataset in Google cloud storage (GCS) service.
+- transform data in NGSI-LD format to CSV and save the collected CSV dataset in Google cloud storage (GCS) service.

 This dataset will be in further steps used to train a machine learning model based on PySpark.